After delaying the launch, city officials have given a new timeline from when daytrippers will have to pre-book their visit and pay a fee.

 How can visitors book tickets for Venice?

-An online booking system in multiple languages will be available in the autumn for visitors to pre-book their trip to Venice.
+An online booking system in multiple languages will be made available for visitors to pre-book their trip to Venice.

 Upon booking, visitors will receive a QR code that acts as their ticket and should be shown to ticket controllers.